hernancerm/git-timeline/README.md

 ## Features

 - One-line format.
-- Indication of merge commits.
+- Pass-through all options for git-log (except --help, -h, --version and -v).
-- Indication of commits with differing author and committer.
+- Indication with bold of merge commits and commits with differing author and committer.
-- Accepts all options from git-log (including `--graph`).
-- Clickable text linking to a pull-request in VCS host.
-- Clickable text linking to a ticket in issue tracker.
-- Paging works as expected.
-- Works well on big repos.
+- Pull request and issue tracker numbers can be formatted as terminal [hyperlinks](https://gist.github.com/egmontkob/eb114294efbcd5adb1944c9f3cb5feda) to the hosting provider.

 ## Constraints

+- This in a commit subject line breaks the format: `</hernancerm.git-timeline.subject-line>`
 - Currently, no support for listing commits from a repo in a dir different from cwd.
 - Currently, should not work in Windows due to at least the pager.